bUnit-dev/bUnit/MIGRATION.md

 ## `TestServiceProvider` renamed to `BunitTestServiceProvider`
 The `TestServiceProvider` class has been renamed to `BunitTestServiceProvider`.
 If you used `TestServiceProvider`, you should replace it with `BunitTestServiceProvider`.

+## `DisposeComponents` is now asynchronous and called `DisposeComponentsAsync`
+`DisposeComponentsAsync` allows to await `DisposeAsync` of components under test.
+If you used `DisposeComponents`, you should replace it with `DisposeComponentsAsync`.